-- Place the patient in a position of comfort, if possible. - Give reassurance, psychological support, and distraction. - Avoid coaching the patient; simply ask them to rate his/her pain on a scale from 0 10, where 0 is no pain at all and 10 is the worst pain they can imagine.
-Numeric Rating Scale - Reassess the patient's pain level and vital signs every 5 minutes. - Narcotics are not recommended for first line treatment of headache.
-Consult Medical Direction. - EMS professionals should not attempt to differentiate between pain and drug-seeking behavior, which could lead to under-treatment of pain.
+- Place the patient in a position of comfort, if possible. - Give reassurance, psychological support, and distraction. - Avoid coaching the patient; simply ask them to rate his/her pain on a scale from 0 10, where 0 is no pain at all and 10 is the worst pain they have ever experienced.

+- Reassess and document the patient's pain level and vital signs every 5 minutes. - Narcotics are not recommended for first-line treatment of headache.
+Consult Medical Direction. - EMS professionals should not attempt to differentiate between pain and drug-seeking behavior, which could lead to undertreatment of pain.